dlinyj/videocard_fontupdate/README.md

 * Incorrectly identified font addresses in the ROM
 * Incorrect font file format
+* Mixed fonts appear (some characters updated, others not)

 #### Solution:
+For mixed fonts issue, use the --dosfont option with the original font saved from the card in DOS.
+This will find and replace all copies of dynamically loaded characters.

 Check the format of your font files (they should be binary without headers).
 Try manually finding font signatures in the ROM image using a hex editor and specify their locations.

 ### Problem: Checksum error